 Quick Overview of the BCG Matrix

 This is the more important of the two dimensions.
-A high or low relative market share makes the difference between a cash cow and a dog or a star and a question market – whereas a high or low market growth rate makes the difference between cash cow and a star (which are both good portfolios to have).
+A high or low relative market share makes the difference between a cash cow and a dog or a star and a question mark – whereas a high or low market growth rate makes the difference between cash cow and a star (which are both good portfolios to have).

 Why relative market share was used in the BCG matrix?